Category Archives: Alfred Hitchcock

 In their playfully awkward lunch- delicious quiche is the meal of the day- at Robie’s place, Robie proves how Hughson himself is a thief of sorts to accomplish what he needs to get from Hughson.

-Despite all of the positive notes, there is something about To Catch A Thief that prevents it from being among my all-time favorite Hitchcock films.
+Despite all of the positive notes, something about To Catch A Thief that prevents it from being among my all-time favorite Hitchcock films.
 Perhaps it is because I never doubted Robie’s innocence and the caper- if dissected- is a bit silly.

-I get the sense that the audience is supposed to question all along whether Robie is truly reformed or playing a game and is back to his dirty deeds, but I wasn’t fooled.
+I get the sense that the audience is supposed to question whether Robie is truly reformed or playing a game and is back to his dirty deeds, but I wasn’t fooled.

 The way the film is shot is almost like being on the French Riviera.
 Countless coastal shots of the skyline will amaze the viewer with breathtaking awe of how gorgeous the French country is and how romantic and wonderful it is.